folke/sidekick.nvim/README.md

   },
   -- Work with AI cli tools directly from within Neovim cli = {
-    watch = true, -- notify Neovim of file changes done by AI CLI tools win = {
+    default = nil, -- name of the CLI tool to start when creating a new session watch = true, -- notify Neovim of file changes done by AI CLI tools win = {
       wo = {}, ---@type vim.wo